jsborjesson/SudokuSolver/docs/UseCases.md

 4. Repeat step `3` until the sudoku is fully entered.
 5. `UC0`

-## UC2: Solve a sudoku from a string
+## UC2: Solve a sudoku from text input

 ### Precondition